Forecasting Quantum Observables: A Compressed Sensing Approach with Performance Guarantees: Certification via Atomic Norm Minimization

 ANM aims to minimize the \emph{atomic norm}: $\| y \|_\mathcal A := \inf \{ t \ge 0 : y \in t \cdot \mathrm{conv}(\mathcal{A})\}$, where $\mathcal A$ is a collection of ``atoms'' (vectors) and $\mathrm{conv}(\mathcal{A})$ its convex hull.
 The atomic norm can be seen as the continuous analogue of the $\ell_1$ norm, since $\mathcal A$ may contain an uncountable set of atoms corresponding to all possible continuous-frequency sinusoidal components.

 For our TE forecasting problem, $\mathcal A$ contains vectors of the form

-where $f \in [-\frac{1}{2}, \frac{1}{2}]$, and the atomic norm minimization finds the sparsest combination of these continuous atoms that match the measurements vector $y$.
-In some cases, this representation is unique, enabling exact recovery of the true frequencies and amplitudes underlying $y$.
-For the representation to be unique, two sufficient conditions must be met: the number of measurements is large enough, and the true frequencies are sufficiently separated (i.e., $|f_i - f_j| \ge \frac{4}{m}$ for all $f_i, f_j \in \Omega$ with $i \ne j$); see details in \cite[Theorem 1.2]{candes2014towards} and \cite[Theorem 1.1]{tang2013compressed}.
+where $f \in [-\frac{1}{2}, \frac{1}{2}]$, and the ANM finds the sparsest combination of these continuous atoms that match the measurements vector $y$.
+In some cases, this representation is \emph{unique}, enabling exact recovery of the true frequencies and amplitudes underlying $y$.
+For the representation to be unique, two conditions must be met: the signal is sparse (i.e., consisting of few frequencies with respect to the number of data points $m$) and the frequencies are sufficiently separated (i.e., $|f_i - f_j| \ge \frac{4}{m}$ for all $f_i, f_j \in \Omega$ with $i \ne j$); see details in \cite[Theorem 1.2]{candes2014towards} and \cite[Theorem 1.1]{tang2013compressed}.

 In practice, we can solve the ANM with atoms of the form in Eq.~\eqref{eq:vector_a} via a semidefinite program (SDP):